bibliotechy/bibliotechy.github.com/elag-ansible/README.md

 The website, which I will leave to you to explore, allows anyone to publish their roles for others to use, and helps you find them based on the OS you need to support, and names.

-The command line tool is very useful, as it allows you to
+The command line tool is very useful, as it allows you to install roles locally.

 #### Install a role from galaxy